fufuok/utils/generic/mapset/README.md

 import "github.com/fufuok/utils/generic/mapset"
 ```

-Package mapset provides an implementation of a set using the built\-in map\.
+Package mapset provides an implementation of a set using the built\-in map.

 <details><summary>Example</summary>
 <p>